 Thyagaraj Sports Complex and Ludlow Castle Sports Complex - for school children.

-“The two centers are running under the Delhi government’s sports promotion scheme.
+“The two centres are running under the Delhi government’s sports promotion scheme.
 We conduct a trial and select candidates based on their basic skills.
 We don’t charge any fee.
 Each child gets shuttles free of cost,” says Vikas Kumar Sharma, a qualified coach from the National Institute of Sports, Patiala.

 While Thyagaraj Sports Complex has six courts, Ludlow Castle Sports Complex provides four courts for training.
 Admission is restricted to Delhi schools students.

 Venue: DDA Sports Complex, Pitampura